SuDS, or Sustainable Drainage Systems, is used to control surface water flow. SuDS can also be used to manage water flow to watercourses.

 Sustainable Drainage Systems allow for water storage in natural contours.
 These areas allow water to absorb into the ground as well as evaporate from the surface.
 SuDS can also occur from vegetation.

-Water that passes through small SuDS may flow into larger systems to control run-off from larger areas.
+Smaller SuDS can let water flow through and feed larger systems, which will manage run-off from larger areas.
 It is not recommended to use pipes to regulate the water flow among different SuDS components.

 There are many types of SuDS that developers have the option to choose from.
 They can be used in different places and for different purposes depending on how they are developed.
 The main distinctions between the three types of SuDS available to developers are site control (regional control), and at source.